 How long does it take to conduct a red teaming service?

 It depends on the designed exercise.
-While typically an exercise starting from the Internet, without any previous information about an organization, could take a minimum of 3 months to obtain results that represents the real situation of the defensive layers, other exercises starting with a certain level of access to internal resources could require less time.
+Typically, an exercise without any previous information about an organization, could take a minimum of 3 months to obtain results.
+This however will represent the real situation of the defensive layers.
+Meanwhile other exercises starting with a certain level of access to internal resources could require less time.

-Mature organizations tend to hire continuous red teaming operations, allowing that way to perform several exercises during the year.
+Mature organizations tend to hire continuous red teaming operations, allowing them to perform several exercises during the year.

 Could a red team service cause any damage or disruption?